Ottawa Senators: Pierre Dorion era (2016–2023)

 Prior to the 2019–20 season, D. J. Smith was hired as the new head coach while the organization shifted its focus to developing its young players.
 The season was ultimately cut short due to the COVID-19 pandemic, and the Senators finished second last in the NHL with 62 points in 71 games.
-In contrast, Ottawa's farm team, the Belleville Senators, put together a very impressive, albeit shortened season led by Ottawa's top prospects, which included Josh Norris, Drake Batherson, Alex Formenton and Erik Brannstrom among others.
+In contrast, Ottawa's farm team, the Belleville Senators, put together a very impressive, albeit shortened season led by Ottawa's top prospects, which included Josh Norris, Drake Batherson, Alex Formenton and Erik Brännström among others.
 Meanwhile, the San Jose Sharks suffered an unexpected collapse that year which significantly benefited the Senators who had acquired their first-round draft pick in the Karlsson trade.
-Ottawa found themselves with the third and fifth picks in the 2020 NHL draft and used them to select highly touted prospects Tim Stutzle and Jake Sanderson.
+Ottawa found themselves with the third and fifth picks in the 2020 NHL draft and used them to select highly touted prospects Tim Stützle and Jake Sanderson.

 The Senators would miss the playoffs again for the 2020–21 season, a season overshadowed by the COVID-19 pandemic.
 The young team played an all-Canadian shortened season, during which they had a poor record to start the season but finished the season with a strong stretch of play, inspiring some optimism for the future.
 The Senators again traded away veterans at the trade deadline for draft picks.

 Before the 2021–22 season, general manager Dorion's contract was extended until 2025.
 He proceeded to declare: "The rebuild is done.
 Now we're stepping into another zone."
 His claims, however, did not materialize as the Senators got off to a slow start and were quickly out of the playoff picture.
 On October 17, 2021, Tkachuk signed a seven-year deal after a dramatic contract holdout.
 Just under three weeks later, he was named the tenth captain in franchise history at just 22 years of age.
 Tkachuk was, at the time, the franchise's youngest-ever captain.